-has proved the service closure OPW1 letter dated 12.01.2021 sent by the OP company to the petitioner as Exhibit- B series and it clearly mentions that the workforce was reduced temporarily for which the service of the petitioner was terminated and this expression "temporary sufficiently means that the petitioner was temporarily terminated from his service by the OP company though he was a permanent staff and admittedly the dedicated and contributing employee.
+has proved the service closure The OPW1 letter dated 12.01.2021 sent by the OP company to the petitioner as Exhibit- B series and it clearly mentions that the workforce was reduced temporarily for which the service of the petitioner was "temporary terminated and this expression reduction" sufficiently the petitioner was temporarily means that terminated from his service by the OP company though he was a permanent staff and the OP company admittedly as the dedicated and contributing employee.
 So it is peculiar to see that the petitioner was temporarily terminated from his service without any fault on his behalf.